indivisualvj/indivisual/README.md

 - Open http://localhost:8081/controller.html
 - Open http://localhost:8081 in a second window
 - Split the two windows left and right
+- Or open it as single page application http://localhost:8081/inline.html
 - Try some of the setups from presets (controller->lowerleft)
 - Play around
 - Try to learn something in this Quick and Dirty Video Tutorial [![](http://img.youtube.com/vi/aPwviMbDYH8/0.jpg)](http://www.youtube.com/watch?v=aPwviMbDYH8 "")

 ### Deprecated Powerful Features on Insecure (non SSL) Origins
-When not using localhost, it is not possible to use microphone or audio input without SSL.
+When not running on localhost, it is not possible to use microphone or audio input without SSL.
-- You can run chrome with the --unsafely-treat-insecure-origin-as-secure="http://example.com" flag (replacing "example.com" with the origin you actually want to test) like described in this [article](https://sites.google.com/a/chromium.org/dev/Home/chromium-security/deprecating-powerful-features-on-insecure-origins)
+- You can either run chrome with the --unsafely-treat-insecure-origin-as-secure="http://example.com" flag (replacing "example.com" with the origin you actually want to test) like described in this [article](https://sites.google.com/a/chromium.org/dev/Home/chromium-security/deprecating-powerful-features-on-insecure-origins)
 - Or you have to enable SSL

-- Server options can be found [here](docs/server-options.md)
+Server options can be found [here](docs/server-options.md)

 ## Questions & Answers
 - Create an issue for your question